wrunion/epicodus-react-project/README.md

 ### Instructions

+You can see the program in action [here](https://wrunion.github.io/epicodus-react-project/).
+Alternatively:

 * ```Git clone``` [this repo](https://github.com/wrunion/epicodus-react-project.git) to your local machine.
 * CD into the project folder, and run ```npm install```.
 This will give you all the node modules you need to run the app.
 * Run ```npm start``` to spin up a local server.